nfdi4plants/nfdi4plants.github.io/src/content/docs/AnnotatedResearchContext.md

 # Annotated Research Context

-The importance of [Research Data Management (RDM)][kb-RDM] systems steadily increases, as scientists and institutions generate big, heterogeneous data nowadays.
-According to the [FAIR principles][kb-FAIR] such data should be available in open, public archives, stored in contextualized, non-proprietary formats.
+The importance of [Research Data Management (RDM)][kb-ResearchDataManagement] systems steadily increases, as scientists and institutions generate big, heterogeneous data nowadays.
+According to the [FAIR principles][kb-FairDataPrinciples] such data should be available in open, public archives, stored in contextualized, non-proprietary formats.
 With the **Annotated Research Context** (ARC), DataPLANT provides an RDM platform to answer these requirements and to support machine-readability, as the system is entirely based on established standards.
 ARCs will be tagged with a persistent and unique identifier and contain, besides raw data, the entire information (metadata, external files, and code for computations) needed to reproduce the mapped studies.
 These can range from a single publication up to a multi-lab, long-term project.
 Thus, ARCs are FAIR Digital Objects (FDOs) and drive FAIRification of research data for fundamental plant research.

 ## Data centric approach